Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: Simulation Results

-In this subsection, we evaluate the generalizability of the learning-based methods with respect to the number of users, CAPA size, and carrier frequency.
+Figs.~\ref{SE_Size_User} and~\ref{SE_Size_BS} evaluate the impact of the user and BS CAPA sizes, respectively, for square apertures ($L_{\mathrm{U}}^x=L_{\mathrm{U}}^y$ and $L_{\mathrm{B}}^x=L_{\mathrm{B}}^y$).
+As expected, a larger aperture provides more spatial degrees of freedom, increasing the sum rate for all methods.
+The performance gap between our proposed methods (functional WMMSE and BeamINR) and the baselines increases as the apertures grow.
+A similar trend is observed in Fig.~\ref{SE_Frequency}, which examines the effect of carrier frequency.
+The sum rate increases with frequency, consistent with the fact that smaller wavelengths provide greater spatial resolution and more available degrees of freedom~\cite{Enabling_6G_Performance}.
+Across the tested frequency range, BeamINR achieves performance comparable to that of the functional WMMSE algorithm and outperforms the three baselines.

-Table~\ref{User_Generalizability} reports the generalization performance of the learning-based methods with respect to the number of users.
-All methods are trained with $K=5$ and evaluated for $K$ ranging from $2$ to $8$.
-The performance metric is the ratio of the sum rate achieved by each learning-based method to that achieved by the proposed functional WMMSE method.
-As shown in Table~\ref{User_Generalizability}, BeamINR and VarINR consistently achieve higher sum-rate ratios than ConINR, indicating improved generalizability across different user counts due to the incorporation of the underlying mathematical structure.
+Table~\ref{Learning_Performance_Num} shows the performance of the INR-based methods under different numbers of training samples.
+The performance metric is defined as the ratio of the sum rate achieved by each INR-based method to that of the functional WMMSE algorithm.
+BeamINR consistently outperforms FNNINR across different numbers of training samples.
+Notably, BeamINR reaches over $95\%$ of the functional WMMSE's performance with only $10$ training samples, whereas FNNINR remains below \(93\%\) even with \(5000\) training samples.
+This superior sample efficiency is a direct benefit of the designed GNN update equation.

-For generalization with respect to the BS CAPA size, all learning-based models are trained with $A_{\mathrm{B}}\!=\!4\,\mathrm{m}^2$ and tested over $A_{\mathrm{B}}\in[2, 6]\,\mathrm{m}^2$.
-For generalization with respect to the user CAPA size, the models are trained with $A_{\mathrm{U}}\!=\!0.5\,\mathrm{m}^2$ and tested over $A_{\mathrm{U}}\in[0.3, 0.7]\,\mathrm{m}^2$.
-The performance metric is the ratio of the sum rate achieved by each learning-based method to that achieved by the functional WMMSE algorithm.
-As shown in Table~\ref{Generalizability}, all INRs maintain more than 96\% of the functional WMMSE performance across $A_{\mathrm{B}}$, indicating strong generalizability with respect to the BS CAPA area.
-They also generalize well to larger user CAPA sizes.

-Table~\ref{Frequency_Generalizability} reports the generalization of the learning-based methods with respect to carrier frequency.
-All INRs are trained at a fixed carrier frequency $f\!=\!2.4\,\text{GHz}$ and tested over $f\!\in\!
-[1.8, 3]\,\text{GHz}$.
-As shown in Table~\ref{Frequency_Generalizability}, ConINR maintains more than 90\% of the functional WMMSE performance only for $f\!\in\!
-[2.2, 2.6]\,\text{GHz}$, indicating good generalizability only within a relatively narrow band.
-In contrast, BeamINR and VarINR maintain high performance across the entire tested range.
-This behavior is expected because the channel kernel depends on the wavelength $\lambda$ and hence on the carrier frequency $f$, as implied by~\eqref{Green's function}.
-By using the designed update equations in~\eqref{Update function of ModelGNN} and~\eqref{Update function of ModelGNN topology}, BeamINR and VarINR primarily learn the aggregation and combination coefficients and then apply them to the frequency-dependent channel terms to construct the beamforming function, thereby improving frequency generalizability.